 Shop fashion-forward, tax-free styles at Joan Shepp and browse quirky gifts, home goods, and more at Open House.
 Or shop jewelry and accessories at its sister shop, Verde.
 Find a good read at Harriett’s Bookshop in Fishtown, which celebrates women writers, activists, and artists.
 For beauty and wellness products, stop by Freedom Apothecary.
 This shop empowers women to find their own freedom through self care.
 Marsh + Mane is a natural beauty supply store stocked with all your haircare needs with knowledgeable staff.

-On the side of the New Century Guild building — now the home of the Guild House Hotel and once home to one of the nation’s oldest and most prominent women’s empowerment organizations — and part of the Mural Mile, Women in Progress serves as a tribute to unnamed and under acknowledged women in history.
+On the side of the New Century Guild building — now the home of the Guild House Hotel and once home to one of the nation’s oldest and most prominent women’s empowerment organizations — and part of the Mural Mile, Women in Progress serves as a tribute to unnamed and under-acknowledged women in history.

 Philadelphia-born singer, songwriter and Godmother of Soul, Patti LaBelle, is honored with a large mural called Timeless Journey: Patti La Belle in West Philadelphia.
-In South Philadelphia, Peace is a Haiku Song honors poet and activist, Sonia Sanchez, and includes a haiku written by Maya Angelou.
+In South Philadelphia, Peace is a Haiku Song honors poet and activist Sonia Sanchez and includes a haiku written by Maya Angelou.

 There are also plenty of artworks created by women on display in Philadelphia, including Philadelphia Muses by Meg Saligman, Convergence by Rebecca Rutstein, Untitled by Amy Sherald, and Folding the Prism by creative duo Jessie and Katey, to name a few.